opencaesar/opencaesar.github.io/_events/2024-04-25-onto-Nexus-Workshop-2025.md

 Register to the [LinkedIn event](https://www.linkedin.com/events/onto-nexusworkshop2025-inperson7247053965337473024?lipi=urn%3Ali%3Apage%3Ad_flagship3_feed%3B8o3OgtDYQPWTIHjJUlHQAQ%3D%3D).
 Only those who register will be invited to the Microsoft Teams meeting.
 The deadline for this is May 2, 2025.

-A virtual tour of the JPL campus will be provided for online attendees.
+A virtual tour of the JPL campus will be provided for online attendees during the mid day break (see agenda below).

 ## In-Person Attendance